 This rare pitcher is an exquisite masterpiece.
 Imagination, design, and execution combine to make this a work of art.

 Made just after their stunning success at the 1878 Paris World's Fair, this pitcher shows Tiffany & Co. at their creative best.
-With a focus on original and unique designs deriving from nature, they show in this piece their mastery of color, patination, and design.
+With a focus on original and unique designs deriving from nature, they show their mastery of color, patination, and design in this piece.

 This magnificent pitcher is marked underneath 'TIFFANY & Co/ 5066 MAKERS 634/STERLING-SILVER/ AND/ OTHER METALS/730'.
 It measures 8 inches across the spout and handle by 8.25 inches to the top of the handle, weighs 37.15 troy ounces, and is in excellent antique condition.

 Butterfield & Butterfield, May 17, 1994, lot 2462.
 Private Collection.
 Spencer Marks, Ltd. Private Collection.

 A cycle of 17-year cicadas occurred in New York State during the summer of 1877.

 Charles T. Grosjean, Diaries, Gorham Mfg.
 Co.
 Archives, John Hay Library, Brown University.